sandeepsingh2406/Cloud-Simulator-using-Chord-DHT-Algorithm/README.md

 1. The user enters all input parameters through command line.
 (Described later)

 2. The Chord actor system, web service(through Akka HTTP), and user actor system are started.
-Users are created in accordance to some of the input parameters.
+Users are created according to the input parameters, number of users (1st parameter).

-3. The web service is listening on http://localhost:8080 for all kinds of requests-> add user, remove user, add item, lookup item and delete item.
+3. The web service is listening on **http://localhost:8080** for all kinds of requests-> add node, remove node, add item, lookup item and delete item.
+Syntax and examples for all supported requests are mentioned on the homepage.

-3. Initially, a few random nodes are added to create the ring and add nodes to the ring, use REST calls to our web service.
+3. Initially, a few random nodes are added to create the ring and add nodes to the ring, you can use REST calls to our web service to add or remove more nodes.

-4. After nodes have been added, the user actors, start making Rest calls to our web service to add/delete/lookup movie items.
+4. After nodes have been added, the user actors start making REST calls to our web service to add/delete/lookup movie items with details.
+We have used movie database from MovieLens dataset (http://grouplens.org/datasets/movielens/100k/)

-5. The user actors keep making calls until the duration of simulation(entered initially as command line argument) finishes.
+5. The user actors keep making concurrent add/delete/lookup item calls until the duration of simulation(entered initially as command line argument) finishes.

-6. The user actors use Akka logger to log all requests and response.
-Whereas for the Chord system, the requests/responses are logged through SLF4J.
+6. The user actors use Akka logger (**ActorLogging**) to log all requests and response.
+Whereas for the Chord system, the requests/responses are logged through **SLF4J**.

-7. Snapshots are taken using the Chord system, after a certain time interval as specified by user.
-The states of all nodes are logged.
+7. **Snapshots** are taken using the Chord system, after a certain time interval as specified by user.
+The state of all nodes is logged.

 -------------------------------------------------------------------------------------------------------